Vic Juris: Music career

 Juris was born in Jersey City, New Jersey, but he moved with his family to Parsippany early in his life.
 In 1963, at the age of 10, he began learning guitar.
 At 11, he studied guitar at the home of his teacher, Ed Berg, and got interested in jazz listening to Berg's records of guitarists Django Reinhardt, Jim Hall, Barney Kessel, Jimmy Raney, and Johnny Smith.
 In his teens he played the rock music of the 1960s.
-When he was 19, he met blind saxophonist Eric Kloss and they became friends.
-He made his first recording on Kloss's album Bodies' Warmth (Muse, 1975).
+When he was 19, he befriended saxophonist Eric Kloss, and he made his recording debut on Kloss's album Bodies' Warmth (Muse, 1975).
 Around the same time, he met guitarist Pat Martino, who became a friend and mentor.

 Juris recorded with Richie Cole during 1976–78 and released his debut album as a leader, Roadsong, in 1979.
 In the early 1980s, he turned to acoustic guitar in duos with Larry Coryell and Biréli Lagrène, and in the late 1980s he worked with Gary Peacock's band.
 Since 1991 he has spent much of his career with saxophonist David Liebman.

-During the 1990s, he worked as sideman with Lee Konitz and Peggy Stern (1992), Benny Waters (1993), Jeanie Bryson (1993–94), Gary Peacock (since 1994), Steve LaSpina (since 1995), Judi Silvano (1996), Ken Serio (1996, 2007,2019) and Joe Locke (1998).
+During the 1990s, he worked as sideman with Lee Konitz and Peggy Stern (1992), Benny Waters (1993), Jeanie Bryson (1993–94), Gary Peacock (since 1994), Steve LaSpina (since 1995), Judi Silvano (1996), Ken Serio (1996, 2007, 2019) and Joe Locke (1998).

 Juris taught at The New School for Jazz and Contemporary Music, Lehigh University, and Rutgers University and wrote instructional books for guitar.

+In the summer of 2019, Juris began to experience unusual fatigue while touring.
+He was soon diagnosed with metastatic liver cancer.
+Friends launched an online fundraiser to help cover the cost of his treatment, but he died on New Year's Eve.